-Egyptian culture Moving up in the Hierarchy
+Egyptian Culture Moving Up in the Hierarchy

 A son or daughter took on the social class or ‘hierarchy’ of their parents.
 There were slight possibilities of moving into the next higher class.

-Some farmers and peasants saved money to send their children to the trade and village schools for better education and to learn a specific trade.
+Some farmers and peasants saved money to send their children to trade and village schools for better education and to learn a specific trade.

 The schools were run by artisans and priests.
 If a boy did well in school, he could be raised into the scribe class and possibly go on to better government jobs.